hashicorp/terraform-provider-aws/website/docs/r/iotanalytics_datastore.html.markdown

     * `role_arn` - (Required) The ARN of the role which grants AWS IoT Analytics permission to interact with your Amazon S3 resources

 `Note:` You can use only one parameter for `storage` (`service_managed_s3` or `customer_managed_s3`), otherwise you will get an error.
-If you don't choose any parameter or don't define `storage` object, `service_managed_s3` will be choosen by AWS.
+If you don't choose any parameter or don't define `storage` object, `service_managed_s3` will be chosen by AWS.

 The `retention_period` - (Optional) How long, in days, message data is kept for the datastore.
 Object takes following arguments.